 This leads us to step number 2, the floral.
 Here the hydrengeas add some balance to the shape and some floral color.

-My brave Japanese Aneomes keep blooming and holding on, even as the weather cools.
+My brave Japanese Aneomes keeps blooming and holding on, even as the weather cools.
 They add freshness and brightness to the bouquet, I also love the interesting element the of the petal~less flower heads floating in the bouquet.

 You could stop there, but I like adding an extra boost to my bouquets, something unexpected, like branches of blackberries, draping ivy vines, rose hips, fruiting crabapple branches, or, as you see here, just craggy looking branches covered with beautiful lichens and mosses.